Who Is Sean Strickland's Girlfriend? Is 'Tarzan' Currently Dating?

-Ahead of his fight with Israel Adesanya for the UFC Middleweight Title at UF 293, MMA fans want to know a bit more about ‘Tarzan’ and his personal life.
+After becoming UFC Middleweight Champion at UFC 293 having comprehensively beaten the great Israel Adesanya, MMA fans want to know a bit more about ‘Tarzan’ and his personal life.
 For example, who is Sean Strickland’s girlfriend?
 Here is everything you need to know about the 32-year-old’s love life.

 Who Is Sean Strickland’s Girlfriend?

+Sean Strickland pulled off one of the biggest upsets in UFC history at UFC 293 in Sydney, Australia on September 9 by defeating the great Israel Adesanya in their bout for the UFC Middleweight Title.
+Strickland became champion at the first time of asking, and is now officially the best fighter in the 185-pound division.

-Although fans cannot wait to see Sean Strickland back in action this coming weekend at UFC 293, they are also curious as to whether he is dating and has a girlfriend or not.
+Although fans cannot wait to see Sean Strickland back in action already in 2024, they are also curious as to whether he is dating and has a girlfriend or not.
 Well, here at SportsLens we can reveal that Sean Strickland is indeed in a loving relationship.

 The woman he is in a relationship with is currently unknown, but Strickland regularly mentions his girlfriend in interviews and is clearly in a happy relationship outside of his career in MMA.